michel-leonard/C-Quadratic-Sieve/README.md

 This ~2500 lines project :

  - is imediately compatible with Microsoft Windows, Linux (no one dependancy)
- - is a sunday handyman **command line** factorizer from 0 to 230 ...
-260 bits
+ - is a sunday handyman **command line** factorizer from 0 to 230 bits (experimental record is 257-bit)
  - is built so that you can easily use and test the software
  - use its own "big num" library named **cint**
  - use **[AVL trees](https://en.wikipedia.org/wiki/AVL_tree)** to organize informations